kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 This KEP aims to introduce node-affinity-based eviction.
 In this KEP, we will introduce a new nodeAffinity type: `requiredDuringSchedulingRequiredDuringExecution`.
 A new controller called `node-affinity-eviction` will be added to the controller-manager.
-This controller will monitor changes in node labels and evict pods when their `requiredDuringSchedulingRequiredDuringExecution` node affinity is no longer met.
+This controller will monitor changes in node labels, and evict pods `tolerationSeconds` after their `requiredDuringSchedulingRequiredDuringExecution` node affinity is no longer met,

 ## Motivation